Install a New Server Certificate: PKCS#12 File

 Obtain a PKCS#12 file (*.p12 or *.pfx) that includes your private key and a certificate signed by a Certificate Authority (CA).

-- Both the private key in the keystore and the keystore itself must use FIPS-compliant cryptography.
-You should request a FIPS-compliant key from your Certificate Authority.
+- The PKCS#12 private key and the store itself must use FIPS-compliant cryptography.
 PBE-SHA1-3DES is the only approved algorithm currently available for encrypting the store.
-(By default, OpenSSL and the Windows Certificate Manager do not encrypt the store using this algorithm.)
-If you have a PKCS#12 file that has a FIPS-compliant private key, but the store encryption is not FIPS-compliant, you can re-encrypt the PKCS#12 file or import the file into a Java keystore.
+(By default, OpenSSL and the Windows Certificate Manager do encrypt the store using this algorithm.)
+If your file is not FIPS-compliant, you can re-encrypt the PKCS#12 file or import the file into a Java keystore.

 - The PKCS#12 store and the private key must be protected with the same password.

-To replace the default server certificate with a certificate in a PKCS#12 file (*.p12 or *.pfx)
+To replace the default server certificate with a certificate in PKCS#12 file (*.p12 or *.pfx)

-- Move the PKCS#12 file to the folder that holds the default FileXpress keystore (or to any secure location on your server).
+- Move the PKCS#12 file to the folder that holds the default keystore (or another secure location on your server).
 The default keystore locations are:

-Caution: Do not delete any of the existing certificates or keystore files in these locations.
-The server certificates located here are required for communication between FileXpress Gateway components.
+Caution: Do not delete any of the existing certificate or keystore files in these locations.
+The server certificates located here are required for communication between Web Edition components.

 - Locate the container.properties file in the location below for the server you are updating.

 - Open container.properties in a text editor (running as an administrator).
 Remove the comment character (#) from the following lines.
-Set servletengine.ssl.keystoretype to PKCS12 and edit servletengine.ssl.keystore and servletengine.ssl.keystorepassword to use your values.
+Set keystoretype to PKCS12 and edit keystore and keystorepassword to use your values.
 For example:

 - Restart the server you are configuring.
-See Start and Stop the FileXpress Transfer Server and Start and Stop the FileXpress Gateway Administrator Service.
+See Start and Stop the Web Transfer Server and Start and Stop the User Manager Server.

-If you can't log in, or if you continue to see a certificate warning message, see Troubleshooting Server Certificate Setup.
+- Test a connection from the Transfer Client or User Manager. .
+If you can't log in, or continue to see a certificate warning message, see Troubleshooting Server Certificate Setup.